 Turtle sanctuary - SUP - Kayaking - Mountain hiking - Angling - Yoga - Freediving - Seawalking

 Flyfishing - Beach walking - Jetski - Wakeboarding - Summer camp - Legoland Malaysia - Sailing cruise

 Kitesurfing seasonAre you a kitesurfer based in Singapore or Malaysia and you're wondering where to have a regular blast?
 Maybe you're thinking of going on periodic kitesurfing safaris to Vietnam or Thailand?
 Well, before you book your tickets, consider this: there's no need to travel that far.
 If it's consistently windy conditions you're after, friendly 10-15 knots of wind, then head up to Tioman.
 Time it right and you could well be in for a honk-fest!

-In fact, during the months of December to March, Tioman gets hammered by winds of up to 20 knots or more.
+In fact, during the months of November/December to February/March, Tioman gets hammered by winds of up to 20 knots or more.
 This wind is part of the yearly monsoon event, dense North-east monsoon winds barreling down the South China Sea, before colliding with Malaysia.
 Throw the wind-swept 2 meter Tioman swell into the mix and you've got yourself a happening mix that's ideal for endless fast and furious kitesurfing action.

 After the monsoon, the so-called intermonsoon months, March to April, winds tend to be light and variable.
 This is the time to check your gear thoroughly or get the latest board or kite so you're ready for the coming season.